 To match your nature with Nature.” - Joseph Campbell

-At The Grove Studio fro Natural Healing, our coaching work is built upon, and embodies, the wisdom and principles of Traditional Naturopathy.
+At The Grove Studio for Natural Healing, our coaching work is built upon, and embodies, the wisdom and principles of Traditional Naturopathy.
 A Traditional Naturopath does not diagnose, prescribe or treat illnesses.
 We are educators, teachers - not physicians or medical doctors.
 Trained and learned in - both ancient and modern, traditional and complementary, healing traditions including Herbalism, Homeopathy, Energy Work, Massage Therapy, Aromatherapy and the history of nutritional practices, the Traditional Naturopath is a resource and guide to centuries old knowledge, information and education about natural and healthy ways to bring about improved and preventative lifestyle habits, which, in turn, may result in better health and wellness promoting behaviors by the client.

 Naturopathy addresses the whole person – the very real connection between The Body, The Mind and The Spirit – and, in turn, the person’s unique connection to their external environment.
 As such, a Traditional Naturopath helps their client to identify, investigate and address what may be the root cause of their dis-ease, and illness, of which the symptoms may simply be offering clues.
 And, rather than offering pills that suppress those symptoms, a Traditional Naturopath guides you to, and empowers you, with knowledge, which in turn, awakens you, and your confidence in your innate healing ability, that will further enable you to make important decisions concerning the your very individual health journey.

-INTEGRATIVE HEALTH & NUTRITION COACHING
+FUNCTIONAL HEALTH & NUTRITION COACHING

 "If you listen to your body when it whispers, you won't have to hear it scream." - Anonymous